DataDog/hiring-engineers/answers.md

 View the dashboards within the Dashboard list in the Datadog user interface.
 The sum of my_metric to show within a 5 minute time span.
 Snapshot of the graph with hourly anomalies dashboard included.

 **Bonus:**
-The anomaly graph reveals that there are more than two standard deviations from the norm.
-The graph provides a visualization of this performance as it relates to MySQL.
+The anomaly graph appears blank, but with perspective of the rollup of the hourly sum, I would assume that it would reveal there are more than two standard that change per hour.

 ## Monitoring Data